 George Fox Evangelical Seminary offers many of our programs in both Local and Online Learning Communities.

-Online Learning Community (OLC) programs are a hybrid of online distance education with classroom face-to-face gatherings on the Portland Center campus twice a year (Masters programs) or elsewhere (Doctor of Ministry programs).
+Programs in the Online Learning Community (OLC) delivery format combine a hybrid of online distance education with classroom face-to-face gatherings on the Portland Center campus twice a year (Masters programs) or elsewhere (Doctor of Ministry programs).
 These programs are designed for students living in any geographic location seeking a distance learning online experience.
 In the Online Learning Community, students complete the majority of their coursework in an online web learning environment engaging with readings, asynchronous discussions, chats, and/or video presentations each week.
 Online Learning Community students gather in person for face-to-face classroom instruction at dates specified by each program.